Blackdown, West Sussex: Lord Tennyson

-Aside from its elevation and beauty, Blackdown is best known as the site of the poet Tennyson houses, Aldworth and Foxholes.
-Keen to escape the summer 'trippers' who came to his Isle of Wight home, Farringford House, Tennyson purchased Blackdown, and built Aldworth in 1869.
+Aside from its elevation and beauty, Blackdown is best known as the site of the poet Tennyson's houses, Aldworth and Foxholes.
+Keen to escape the summer "trippers" who came to his Isle of Wight home, Farringford House, Tennyson purchased Blackdown, and built Aldworth in 1869.
 The French-style Gothic revival house was designed by Sir James Knowles and built with local sandstone.
-It stands on a ridge overlooking the Weald, with magnificent far-reaching views.
+It stands on a ridge overlooking the Weald, with far-reaching views.
 Lord Tennyson used it as his summer home, taking long walks over Blackdown.
-Helen Allingham was a frequent visitor then, and her illustrations to The homes of Tennyson vividly capture the landscape.
-He died in the house on 6 October 1892.
+Helen Allingham was a frequent visitor then, and her illustrations to The Homes of Tennyson capture the landscape.
+Tennyson died in the house on 6 October 1892.

 Blackdown air crash

-Iberia Airlines Flight 062 was a twin-engined Sud Aviation Caravelle registered EC-BDD operating a scheduled flight from Málaga Airport, Spain, to London Heathrow Airport.
+Iberia Flight 062 was a twin-engined Sud Aviation Caravelle registered EC-BDD operating a scheduled flight from Málaga Airport, Spain, to London Heathrow Airport.
 While on approach to Heathrow on 4 November 1967, the Caravelle descended far below the flight level assigned to it and flew into the southern slope of Blackdown Hill in West Sussex, killing all 37 on board.
 Lost were the all-Spanish crew of six, 25 Britons (including the actress June Thorburn), two Americans, two Spaniards and two Australians.
 The crash also killed a flock of sheep, damaged parts of the roof of Upper Black Down House and destroyed a garage.